Ambujammal

-Ambujammal Desikachari née Srinivasa Iyengar (1899-1983) was an Indian independence activist and women's rights activist.
+Ambujammal Desikachari née Srinivasa Iyengar (8 January 1899-1983) was an Indian independence activist and women's rights activist.
 A Gandhian, she participated in the Civil Disobedience Movement and served as vice-president of the Tamil Nadu Congress Committee.
 Ambujammal was awarded the Padma Shri in 1964.

 Early life and education

 Ambujammal was born on 8 January 1899 to S. Srinivasa Iyengar and his wife Ranganayaki.
 Srinivasa Iyengar was one of the foremost leaders of the Indian National Congress in the Madras Presidency and had served as the President of the Swaraj Party.
-Ambujammal's maternal grandfather was Sir V. Bhashyam Aiyangar, the first native Indian to be appointed Advocate-General of the Madras Presidency.
-Ambujammal married S Desikachari, an advocate from Kumbakonam, in 1910.
+Ambujammal's maternal grandfather was Sir V. Bhashyam Aiyangar, the first native Indian to be appointed the Advocate-General of Madras.
+Ambujammal married S. Desikachari, an advocate from Kumbakonam, in 1910.

 Early on in her life, she was fascinated by Mahatma Gandhi's ideas, especially his constructive socio-economic program.
 This interest was fanned by her contact with Sister Subbalakshmi, Dr. Muthulakshmi Reddy, and Margaret Cousins.
 Ambujammal qualified as a teacher and taught at Sarada Vidyalaya girls school part-time.
 She was a committee member of Sarada Ladies' Union from 1929 to 1936.
 She worked very closely with Sister Subbalakshmi.
 In 1929, she was nominated Treasurer of the Women's Swadeshi League, Madras.
 This League was a non-political wing of the Congress, implementing Gandhi's social and economic programs.